MagnusBai/YJC_delivery_company_model/README.md

 [Yu JianChun](http://edition.cnn.com/2016/07/17/asia/china-migrant-worker-good-will-hunting/index.html) (余建春) is a Chinese migrant worker serving for a **parcel delivery company**.

-Yu has created an alternative method to verify Carmichael numbers and accept the acceptance from many academic institutions like Zhejiang University.
+He has created an alternative method to verify Carmichael numbers and accept the acceptance from many academic institutions like Zhejiang University.

-I named this spare-time code YJC because he is also an association of **parcel delivery company**.
+The reason that I named this spare-time code YJC, lies in his association of **parcel delivery company**.

-**Parcel delivery company** is also an example of quickly response and routinely solving MODEL.
+Most parcel delivery company is also an example of quickly response and routinely solving MODEL.

 At last, let's give up some prejudice and enjoy the holliness of the Creator.